Menachem Mendel Schneerson: New York

 In 1941, Schneerson escaped from Europe via Lisbon, Portugal.
 On the eve of his departure, Schneerson penned a treatise where he revealed his vision for the future of world Jewry and humanity.
 He and his wife, Chaya Mushka, arrived in New York on June 23, 1941.

 Shortly after his arrival, his father-in-law appointed him director and chairman of the three Chabad central organizations, Merkos L'Inyonei Chinuch, Machneh Israel and Kehot Publication Society, placing him at the helm of the movement's Jewish educational, social services, and publishing networks.
 Over the next decade, Yosef Yitzchak referred many of the scholarly questions that had been inquired of him to his son-in-law.
 He became increasingly known as a personal representative of Yosef Yitzchak.

-During the 1940s, Schneerson became a naturalized US citizen, and seeking to contribute to the war effort, he volunteered at the Brooklyn Navy Yard, using his electrical engineering background to draw wiring diagrams for the battleship USS Missouri (BB-63), and other classified military work.
+During the 1940s, Schneerson became a naturalized US citizen and, seeking to contribute to the war effort, he volunteered at the Brooklyn Navy Yard, using his electrical engineering background to draw wiring diagrams for the battleship USS Missouri (BB-63), and was tasked with a highly responsible job of supervising and verifying the complex electrical work on military ships, among other classified military work.

 In 1942, Schneerson launched the Merkos Shlichus program, where he would send pairs of yeshiva students to remote locations across the country during their summer vacations to teach Jews in isolated communities about their heritage and offer education to their children.